Singing Sisters

 Lyn Paul continues her highly acclaimed performances in the West End production of Blood Brothers and after the show on 16th February celebrates her 50th birthday with other members of the cast.

-Lyn takes a Summer break from Blood Brothers, returning to the show in October for two months.
+Lyn continues in Blood Brothers, taking a Summer break from the show but returning in October for another two months.
 After taking her final bow on 4th December.
-Lyn hands back the role of Mrs. Johnstone to Stephanie Lawrence, from whom she first inherited the part in the 1997 UK touring production.
+Lyn hands back the role of Mrs. Johnstone to Stephanie Lawrence, from whom she had first inherited the part in the 1997 UK touring production.

 Pictured above: